oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

     Suggestion: The service for this resource encountered an error.
 Please contact support for help with service: Core Instance
     ```

-    Solution:  edit the file *oci-genai-searchlab/starter/src/terraform/variable.tf* and replace the *availabilty domain* to one where there are still capacity
+    Solution:  edit the file *oci-genai-searchlab/starter/src/terraform/variable.tf* and replace the *availability domain* to one where there are still capacity
     ```
     OLD: variable availability_domain_number { default = 1 }
     NEW: variable availability_domain_number { default = 2 }